realm/realm-js/packages/realm-web-integration-tests/README.md

 # Realm Web integration tests

-For ultimate flexability, the tests are written to be able to run from both a Node.js and a browser.
+For ultimate flexability, the tests are written to be able to run from both Node.js and a browser.

 ## Running the tests